Accessibility WCAG Conformance Report

 Report Date: March 6, 2026

-Synthiam ARC (Autonomous Robot Control) Desktop is a robotics development environment used for programming, controlling, and interacting with robots using visual programming, scripting, and vast hardware integration.
+Synthiam ARC (Autonomous Robot Control) Desktop is a robotics development environment for programming, controlling, and interacting with robots.
+It includes a visual programming editor, scripting capabilities, and extensive hardware integration to support development workflows and robot operation.

 - [email protected]